In this post, Steph continues her look into the depiction of syphilis in art throughout the years.

 Unethical Experiments

 The Tuskegee Syphilis Study is the most notorious of all the studies associated with syphilis, although it was not the first unethical experiment.
 It began in 1932 and was conducted by the Public Health Service.
 Its aim was to study the effects of untreated syphilis in African-American men in Macon County, Alabama, where it was noted there was quite a high incidence of syphilis.
-Those who conducted the study based it upon previous, rather badly done, studies.
+Those who conducted the study based it upon previous, badly done, studies.
 Their interest in the effects of syphilis on African-Americans was due to these previous studies suggesting that syphilis was more likely to display different effects on black men than it did on white men.
-They were influenced by no small amount of racial prejudice, evident in some of the remarks they made concerning the patients they came into contact with in the Tuskegee Study.
-They also took advantage of their status as medical professionals and the fact that many poor rural black men would be happy to receive any kind of medical attention.
+They were influenced by no small amount of racial prejudice, evident in some of the remarks they made concerning the patients they encountered during the Tuskegee Study.
+They also took advantage of their status as medical professionals and the fact that many poor, rural black men would be happy to receive any kind of medical attention.
 African-American medical personnel were used to interact with the men in order to put any suspicions at ease and convince them to continue participating in the study.

 Those who conducted the experiment did not inform the 600 men used in the study that it was about syphilis.
 Of those involved, around 400 were found to have syphilis.
 They were not told they had syphilis.
 All of the men involved in the study were told they were being treated for ‘bad blood’, a term which could refer to a variety of diseases.
 They were never told exactly what was meant by this term in the context of the study and so their informed consent was not obtained.
 They were asked if they would consent to an autopsy in exchange for an adequate burial.
-They did not actually know that the study concerned syphilis until 1972, when the press broke the story.
-A lawsuit was filed on behalf of the men and their families in 1973 and a settlement was reached outside of court the following year.
+They did not actually know that the study concerned syphilis until 1972, when the press exposed the story.
+A lawsuit was filed on behalf of the men and their families in 1973, and a settlement was reached outside of court the following year.
 An official apology on behalf of the government was issued by Bill Clinton during his presidency in 1997.

 Resources